QMSS-GR5069-Spring2021/group-project-group-2-dl-xc-xl/README.md

 your first task is inferential.
 You are going to try to explain why a driver arrives in second place in a race between 1950 and 2010.
 Fit a model using features that make theoretical sense to describe F1 racing between 1950 and 2010.
 Clean the data, and transform it as necessary, including dealing with missing data.
 [Remember, this will almost necessarily be an overfit model where variables are selected because they make sense to explain F1 races between 1950 and 2010, and not based on algorithmic feature selection]

+Used logistic regression to explain why a driver arrives in second place in a race between 1950 and 2010.
+Found that starting in the 3rd grid position was the most important factor for increasing the likelihood of a driver arriving in second place.

 ### Question 2：